FedusAxioma/parts-dashboard/README.md

 - I implemented only one dashboard since I'm not sure how the behavior would be when there are several
 - I'm using scss modules to avoid name clashes.
 No need for name convention in this case, like BEM.

+## Technical Debt

+- Implement technics for responsiveness
+- Move colors used on CSS to palette file
+- Use SVG images for icons and use it from CSS with class modifiers

 ## Available Scripts

 In the project directory, you can run: